EntropyString/JavaScript/README.md

   > string: 08BB82C0056A

-The `Random` constructor allows for 3 separate cases:
+The `Random` constructor allows for three separate cases:

   - No argument defauls to the `charSet32` characters.
-  - One of the six default character sets can be specified.
+  - One of six default `CharSet`s can be specified.
   - A string representing the characters to use can be specified.

-The 3rd option above will throw an `Error` if the characters string isn't appropriate.
+The 3rd option above will throw an `EntropyStringError` if the characters string isn't appropriate for creating a `CharSet`.
   ```js
   import {Random} from 'entropy-string'